edsu/pymarc/README.md

 and subfield codes that are used to designate various bits of information.
 There is a lot more hiding in a MARC record than these methods provide access to.
 For example the `title` method extracts the information from the `245` field, subfield `a`.
+You can access this like so:

+    print record['245']['a']

+Some fields like subjects can repeat.
+In cases like that you will want to use `get_fields` to get all of them as `pmarc.Field` objects, which you can then interact with further:

+    for f in record.get_fields('650'):
+        print f

 If you are new to MARC fields [Understanding MARC](http://www.loc.gov/marc/umb/) is a pretty good primer, and the [MARC 21 Formats](http://www.loc.gov/marc/marcdocz.html) page at the Library of Congress is a good reference once you understand the basics.